MaBonfim/ATM/README.md

   - Deposit money on the account

 How to run:
-  While inside in the ATM file run the python file "main.py" on windows use the command in the prompt "main.py" or "python main.py" or use a code editor to run the file
+  \nWhile inside in the ATM file run the python file "main.py" on windows use the command in the prompt "main.py" or "python main.py" or use a code editor to run the file